 With practice, going naked can eventually feel like a natural part of your day.
 Instead of feeling embarrassed, you’ll rediscover the freeing, restorative quality of conscious nudity.
 Going naked helps you get comfortable in your own skin.
 In this way, nudity can also be a democratizing force, because anyone can do it.
 The practice is science-approved, it universally makes people feel better, and it’s free.
 Next time you buy clothes to boost your self-esteem, consider that you might get more benefit from ditching them altogether.

-Read our related article on building confidence.
+Read our related article on building confidence and self control.